 Light suppresses the production of the sleep-inducing hormone melatonin, so too much of it at night leads to poor sleep.

 Blue light, in particular, from electronic devices can be especially problematic if we have the habit of scrolling through our phones late at night.

 Light and the Circadian Rhythm

 When optic nerves perceive light, they send signals to the brain’s Suprachiasmatic Nucleus (SCN).
 The SCN is located in the hypothalamus and regulates our circadian rhythm by controlling the pineal gland.
 The pineal gland produces melatonin, but only when our optic nerves perceive darkness.

-Light from electronic devices signals our brain to suppress melatonin production, which is why staying up late watching TV or scrolling on your cell phone can make it harder to fall asleep and get good quality rest.
+Light from electronic devices signals our brain to suppress melatonin production, which is why staying up late watching TV or scrolling on your cell phone can make it harder to fall asleep quickly and get good quality rest.
 With less sleep comes more daytime drowsiness, ultimately impacting your day-to-day productivity.

 Effects of Blue Light

 The timing of blue light exposure is a critical factor in keeping your circadian rhythm running smoothly.
-Blue light positively affects you during daytime hours, keeping you alert and energized, but exposure to blue light at night inhibits the production of melatonin, making it harder to fall asleep and stay asleep.
+Blue light positively affects you during daytime hours, keeping you alert and energized, but exposure to blue light at night inhibits the production of melatonin, making it harder to fall asleep quickly and stay asleep.

 Artificial Sources of Blue Light